Haaland v. Brackeen

 Haaland v.
-Brackeen is a pending Supreme Court of the United States case brought by the states of Texas, Louisiana, and Indiana, and individual plaintiffs, that seeks to declare the Indian Child Welfare Act (ICWA) unconstitutional.
+Brackeen, 599 U.S. 255 (2023), was a Supreme Court of the United States case brought by the states of Texas, Louisiana, and Indiana, and individual plaintiffs, that sought to declare the Indian Child Welfare Act (ICWA) unconstitutional.
 In addition to Haaland v.
-Brackeen (docket no. 21-376), three additional cases have been consolidated to be heard at the same time.
-Those cases are Cherokee Nation v.
-Brackeen, Texas v.
-Haaland, and Brackeen v.
-Haaland.
+Brackeen (Docket No. 21-376), three additional cases were consolidated to be heard at the same time: Cherokee Nation v.
+Brackeen (Docket No. 21-377), Texas v.
+Haaland (Docket No. 21-378), and Brackeen v.
+Haaland (Docket No. 21-380).

 The matter originally came up in a Texas District Court on an adoption petition filed by Chad and Jennifer Brackeen.
-After their effort was challenged by the Navajo Tribe, the Brackeens brought suit in the U.S. District Court in Fort Worth.
+After their effort was challenged by the Navajo Nation, the Brackeens brought suit in the U.S. District Court in Fort Worth.
 The Cherokee Nation, Oneida Nation, Quinault Indian Nation, and Morongo Band of Mission Indians intervened in the case.
 The U.S. District Court declared that the ICWA was unconstitutional and the case was appealed.

 The Fifth Circuit Court of Appeals reversed the District Court in a panel opinion.
 The full court, on rehearing the case en banc, held that parts of the law, that set federal standards for lower and state courts, were constitutional, but that the parts of the law that required state agencies to perform certain acts were unconstitutional as a violation of the Tenth Amendment.

-The Supreme Court heard the case on November 9, 2022, and a decision is expected in spring 2023.
+The Supreme Court heard the case on November 9, 2022, and the decision was handed down on June 15, 2023.
+In a 7–2 ruling, the Supreme Court affirmed the Fifth Circuit's determination that the ICWA is consistent with congressional powers.
+The appellant claims of state commandeering were rejected, reversing the Fifth Circuit's decision.
+No determinations were made as to the appellant's Fourteenth Amendment claims, due to lack of standing.